 Bruce Oliver ’68 had a conversation five years ago with a William & Mary student that he has never forgotten.
 He and his wife, Nancy Hulse Oliver ’69, were visiting campus for his 40th Reunion.
 The student told him her father had died unexpectedly and, because of her family’s situation, she wasn’t sure she would be able to return for her senior year.

 Oliver, who surmounted his own challenges to finance his college education, remembered the scholarship support he received — and all William & Mary had done for him.
-He said her story became a source of inspiration for him in his role at the time as chair of the 40th Reunion Gift Committee and again this past year, when he co-chaired his 45th Reunion Gift Committee.
+He said her story became a source of inspiration for him in his role at the time as chair of the 40th Reunion Gift Committee and when he co-chaired his 45th Reunion Gift Committee.

 “For all of us who graduated from William & Mary, the foundation we received enabled us to have the lives we have now,” Oliver said.
 “We owe a lot to our College for providing that experience.”